-The conference will feature six workshop sessions focusing on more specific topics.
-These will run in parallel twice over, so that each delegate can attend two of them.
-Each workshop chair will spend a few minutes setting the scene and then lead a structured discussion on various issues, ensuring that as many people as possible get a chance to contribute.
-The topics and chairs/co-chairs are:
+The conference featured six workshop sessions focusing on more specific topics.
+These ran in parallel twice over, so that each delegate could attend two of them.
+Workshop chairs were asked to spend a few minutes setting the scene and then lead a structured discussion on various issues, ensuring that as many people as possible got a chance to contribute.
+The topics and chairs/co-chairs were:

 The role of multiple agencies in risk management